 •You can help him curb his nail-biting by diverting his attention to another activity that involves his hands when he begins to bite his nails.

 As salamu alaykum,

-I would kindly suggest that you keep an eyes on your son and keep a journal on when he bites his nails, are there any events which precede his nail biting as well as his general emotional state before, during and after the nail biting.
-Also notating the number of times a day this occurs.
-This information will be helpful for the doctor in recommending a treatment or referral.
+I would kindly suggest that you keep an eye on your son and keep a journal on when he bites his nails, are there any events which precede his nail-biting as well as his general emotional state before, during and after the nail-biting.

 Insha’Allah sister this is just a passing phase that he will outgrow, but please do consult with his pediatrician.